Everyone makes it sound so easy. Post a few times on Facebook, Twitter, or LinkedIn, and the traffic will pour in.

 One tip to explode your traffic: so far we’ve focused on building an audience and getting it to visit your website.
 But there are two types of users on social media platforms: regular readers (your audience) and influencers.

 How do you get them to expose you to their audiences?
-After I publish every article, I reach out to anyone mentioned in my post to let them know about it as well as to encourage them to share the post with their audience (I’ve written about this before).
+After we publish every article, we reach out to anyone mentioned in my post to let them know about it as well as to encourage them to share the post with their audience.

 Here’s a basic template: